SkyTemple/asmeditor/README.md

 # EOS Code Editor

 Graphical editor for generating isolated pieces of Assembly code for PMD: Explorers of Sky.
-Currently only supports editing moves, item support will be added soon.
+Currently supports editing moves and items.

 ## Features